Norman Hetherington: Awards

 In 2005, he was presented with the Dean's Award for Excellence in Art, Design and Education (College of Fine Arts, UNSW), for contribution to the media.
 In 1989 the Australian Cartoonists' Association presented Hetherington with a signed artist's smock; it awarded him a life membership in 2008; and [on 14 November 2009] the association presented him with the coveted Stanley Award for his outstanding contribution to Australian cartooning at the Stanley Awards ceremony in Sydney.
 He received a standing ovation at the presentation where many fellow cartoonists acknowledged that they were encouraged to pick up a pencil by virtue of being able to watch Mr. Squiggle's antics on television each week.

 Death

-After a long illness, Hetherington died on 6 December 2010 in Greenwich, Sydney.Aaron Cook, Farewell to creator of ABC's Mr. Squiggle, The Sydney Morning Herald, 7 December 2010.
+After a long illness, Hetherington died on 6 December 2010 in Greenwich, Sydney.
 At his funeral, the eulogy was delivered by Richard Bradshaw.